 Buren - A very popular watch in the day.
-They sold them in the Montgomery Ward's Catalogs.
-You don't see as many as some of the others on the list, but they were a good quality watch that sells cheap.
+They were owned by the Hamilton Watch Company.
+I have seen them in vintage Montgomery Ward's Catalogs.
+You don't see as many as some of the others on the list, but they are a good quality watch that sells for reasonable prices.

 Other High Grade Swiss Makers - Some honorable mentions are: Clinton, Croton, Cimier, Gotham, Mimo / Girard-Perregaux, Waltham (for early watches, lower quality later).
 I don't have enough room to list all of the names of all the smaller watch firms.
 Some were in business only a handful of years but made great quality watches.
 The thing to remember is that a high jewel count Swiss movement from a no name company is probably the same movement used in well known watches.

 Bonus Tip - Complications usually mean money.
 Any windup chronograph is going to be worth at least $50+ more than its "time only" counterpart.
 Date pointers, moon phase, self-winding movements all add dollars.